 Pinterest is not in a position to provide any legal advice.
 Please consult with your attorney if you have any concerns or questions about claims or disputes.
-Before applying, please be sure to read the Content Claiming Portal Terms of Service.
+Before applying, please be sure to read the

 At this time, we’re only able to give a limited number of rights holders access to the Content Claiming Portal.
 We determine who gets access based on the information provided in your application.
 We’re working to expand access to more rights holders over time.
 If your application is rejected, you’ll be able to reapply in 30 days.

 If your application is approved, you’ll receive an email with a link to the Content Claiming Portal.
 You can also access the portal by following these steps on the website:

 Once your application is approved, you’ll be able to begin uploading your content.

 There’s no limit on how much content you can claim in total, but you can upload up to 50 works to the portal at a time.
 We currently only support images, but we may expand to additional file types in the future.